Skip to main content

 • Food — if you’re not on a meal plan

-• Essentials like laundry and toiletries
+• Essentials – like laundry and toiletries

 • Some personal or discretionary spending — if you have room for it

-5. Keep on top of things
+5. Can you stay on top of your budget?

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.